pensjonatus/flash-fiction/blog/cleaning-up.md

 ---
-title: 'Cleaning Up'
+title: Cleaning Up
 date: '2013-09-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The hotel I worked at was huge but there were not many guests, I only had a few